liuyiting900/SAANS/README.md

 ## Overview

-`SAANSNEW.py` implements the **Scalable Adaptive Asymmetric Normalized Arithmetic Coding (SAANS)** algorithm, designed for efficient binary stream compression with support for adaptive modeling and potential steganographic embedding.
+`SAANSNEW.py` implements the **Linguistic Steganography via Self-Adjusting Asymmetric Number System (SAANS-Stage)** algorithm, designed for efficient binary stream compression with support for adaptive modeling and potential steganographic embedding.

 SAANS can serve as a core compression component or a stego coding method, making it suitable for various applications in data compression, security, and communication.